-Fig 2: where tissue will be removed
+Fig 2: where tissue will be removed (Spear, 2006)

 The surgery removes adipose tissue that is directly superior, medially-inferior and laterally-inferior to the nipple-areolar complex (see figure 2).
 The tissue that is directly inferior is preserved.
 This section of tissue is known as the central pedicle and must be retained as it brings blood and nerves to the nipple and areola.
-Harming this region can lead to loss of feeling, lactation, and in the worst case the nipple dies and falls off.
-The purpose of the proposed device is to prevent any damage to the central pedicle.

-The surgery begins by removing the skin around and inferior to the areola.
-In figure 3, the skin has been removed to reveal the central pedicle.
-At this stage, the device would be placed onto the pedicle to protect the blood vessels, nerves and mammary glands contained within it.
+Harming this region can would be placed onto the pedicle to protect the blood vessels, nerves and mammary glands contained within it.
 The device also needs to provide a straight edge to cut against when removing the medial and lateral inferior tissue.
 The current procedure involves a second pair of hands to hold the breast in place while all cuts are being made.
-Figure 4 shows the removed tissue and from what area of the breast the tissue came from.
+There are currently no tools or equipment on the market that surgeons can use to hold the breast and the pedicle in place when removing the excess tissue.
+Figure 4 shows the removed tissue and from what area of the breast the tissue came.